Sequential Cursed Equilibrium: Definitions and general results

-Given the strategy profile in \Cref{fig:running_1}, there is only one cursed-plausible conjecture at player $1$'s information set, depicted in \Cref{fig:running_2}.
+Given the strategy profile in \Cref{fig:running_1}, we depict a cursed-plausible conjecture at player $1$'s information set in \Cref{fig:running_2}.
 According to this conjecture, player $2$ has a coarse strategy $\left(l \ \frac{1}{3}, r \ \frac{2}{3}\right)$ that matches the empirical frequencies of each action.
-This is distinct from the unweighted average, $\left(l \ \frac{1}{2}, r \ \frac{1}{2}\right)$ , because nature plays $\omega_3$ twice as often as $\omega_2$.\footnote{Using the unweighted average would result in a solution concept that varies if we `split' states into several identical states, dividing the probabilities between them.} It is also distinct from the \textit{ex ante} probability of each action $\left(l \ \frac{3}{5}, r \ \frac{2}{5}\right)$ , because we are conditioning on player $1$'s information set.\footnote{If we applied ABEE \citep{jehiel2005analogy} to \Cref{fig:running_1} using the coarse sets as analogy classes, player $1$ would best-respond to the \textit{ex ante} probability $\left(l \ \frac{3}{5}, r \ \frac{2}{5}\right)$.}
+This is distinct from the unweighted average, $\left(l \ \frac{1}{2}, r \ \frac{1}{2}\right)$, because nature plays $\omega_3$ twice as often as $\omega_2$.\footnote{Using the unweighted average would result in a solution concept that varies if we split states into several identical states, dividing the probabilities between them.} It is also distinct from the \textit{ex ante} probability of each action $\left(l \ \frac{3}{5}, r \ \frac{2}{5}\right)$ , because we are conditioning on player $1$'s information set.\footnote{If we applied ABEE \citep{jehiel2005analogy} to \Cref{fig:running_1} using the coarse sets as analogy classes, player $1$ would best-respond to the \textit{ex ante} probability $\left(l \ \frac{3}{5}, r \ \frac{2}{5}\right)$.}

 Cursed-plausibility implies that players learn from observed actions.
 For instance, consider the sequential trading game in \Cref{fig:trading_seq}, and let $\sigma$ be a strategy profile such that player $1$ accepts at information set $\{\omega_1,\omega_2\}$ and declines at information set $\{\omega_3\}$.
-Let $I_\lambda$ denote nature's information set and let $I_2 = \{\omega_2 a, \omega_3 a\}$ denote player $2$'s information set.
+Let $I_\lambda$ denote nature's information set and let $I_2 = \{\omega_2 a, \omega_3 a\}$ denote player $2$'s right information set.
 By cursed-plausibility, at $I_2$ player $2$ conjectures that nature has played $\omega_2$ for sure, since

 Cursed-plausibility assumes that players have, at each information set, correct beliefs about the distribution of other players' actions, but neglect how each player's actions depend on what other players (or nature) have done.
 One learning story might justify this unusual assumption, that we sketch informally: Suppose that many generations of players play a game.
 At each information set $I$, the active player consults statistics about past behavior, restricting attention to plays that passed through $I$.
 But rather than responding to the joint distribution of other players' actions, which might be high-dimensional\footnote{Consider a player keeping track of the play of $j$ other players; each has one coarse set with $k$ actions.
 The joint distribution of the other players' actions can occupy an array as large as $k^j$, whereas the marginal distributions require an array of size no more than than $kj$.}, he adopts the heuristic of treating behavior at each coarse set as independent of behavior at other coarse sets.
 Crucially, the player crosses each bridge as he comes to it; he consults only the statistics for the current information set.\footnote{As \cite{savage1972foundations} observes, in complex decision problems, ``there are innumerable bridges one cannot afford to cross, unless he happens to come to them."}